Hussien-LTS/Web-Development-Bootcamp/README.md

 ---

- I've completed a 62-hour Udemy course covering a range of technologies including: **JavaScript, React.js, HTML5, CSS3, Bootstrap, Node.js, Express.js, APIs, EJS, SQL, PostgreSQL, Deployment, Authentication, and even explored Web3 and DApps.** <br>
+ I've completed a 62-hour Udemy course covering a range of technologies including **JavaScript, React.js, HTML5, CSS3, Bootstrap, Node.js, Express.js, APIs, EJS, SQL, PostgreSQL, Deployment, Authentication, and even explored Web3 and DApps.** <br>
 Join me on this journey as I continue to learn and master the exciting world of web development!
 <br>